hongloan2k5/hongloan2k5/README.md

 Likes to spend my time on obscure websites and forums.

-Don't like mainstream media and pop culture as a whole.
+Doesn't like mainstream media and pop culture.

 Edgy boy who thinks he's better than anyone else.